Submit Your Game

 Q: How does the IGF judging and jurying process operate?

 A: Each year, we invite hundreds of game developers both big and small, educators, critics, and press to be the initial IGF 'large' judging pool.
 (Think of the judges as an Oscars-style cross-section of the game community.)
-If any individual was directly involved in the creation of any game entered in the festival that year, they will recuse themselves from judging the festival.
-(Note: any interested party that works in the games industry can request an invitation to be a judge.
-If you are selected, you'll receive an email from us when our judging process has begun.)
+If any individual was directly involved in the creation of any game entered in the festival that year, they will recuse themselves from judging the festival (Note: any interested party that works in the games industry can request an invitation to be a judge.
+If you are selected, you'll receive an email from us when our judging process has begun.).

 All submitted games are assigned to a random set of judges from our 'large' judging pool.
 This body of judges typically consists of 250-300 participants, and assignments are made based on the game platforms the judge owns.
 Judges are given roughly 3-5 weeks to play and recommend any game they believe should be a finalist in any category.